 Catherine joined Clare Sports Partnership as Administrator in March 2002.
 She handles the day to day operations of the Partnership such as accounts, finance and general office administration.
 With qualifications in Office Administration and a Teaching Diploma in IT and having worked in varying sectors, she brings extensive experience to her role.
-Not ever having had much involvement in sport in her past, Catherine now credits the Sports Partnership for her love of running and cycling after participating in Clare Sports Partnership Meet & Train and 0-60km initiatives.
+Not ever having had much involvement in sport in her past, Catherine now credits the Sports Partnership for her love of walking, hiking and running after participating in Clare Sports Partnership Meet & Train initiatives.

 Sports Inclusion Disability Officer

 Jess joined our team in 2020.
 She earned a Masters in Sports Coaching from UCD in 2018.
 Her research focused on transformational leadership and adolescent dropout from sport.
 She is responsible for New Communities/Ethnic Minorities and Club Development.
 Jess has coached rowing for over a decade at all levels in Ireland and abroad.
 She has been recently Head Coach of the Shannon Dragons – dragonboating club.
 Previously she has worked in community development and outdoor education.
 She has represented Ireland in both rowing and coaching and she has captained Parteen Ladies Football team.
 Her current passion is mountain biking among other outdoor pursuits.

 Clare Local Sports Partnership is a private company, limited by Guarantee managed by a Board of Directors.
 The Board of Directors takes overall legal responsibility for the work of CLSP.
 Acting collectively the Board must ensure the company is appropriately managed, is solvent, and achieving its objectives.